I’m excited for you to meet more Global Trellis Specialists because God in His perfect timing knew that we would need

 Daniel, share a bit about your or your family’s experience overseas.

 Born and raised in the US, my first cross cultural work experiences were through a university practicum conducted in western Europe and the Caribbean in 2009, which led to further work in the US Virgin Islands in 2011.
 Growing up, my wife’s home had a revolving door for cross cultural workers and her own experiences began at the age of 8 in Central America until she spent two years working in the Middle East and Asia during college.
 In 2012 our paths crossed, and my wife and I began working in discipleship training and outreach in the US and Asia with the hopes of moving overseas long term.

 Where are you now Daniel?
 What are you up to?

-Since 2015, our family has been based in the Himalaya of South Asia leading discipleship, outreach, and networking programs.
+Since 2015, our family has been based in the Himalayas of South Asia leading discipleship, outreach, and networking programs.
 Over the last five years, I’ve wrestled with the legal and spiritual challenges of stewarding money overseas and have found great joy in helping others along the same journey.
 Whether conversations about fundraising, general retirement planning, or strategic giving, I find joy in guiding others to climb their “money mountains.”
 Now having returned to the U.S., I am an aspiring CERTIFIED FINANCIAL PLANNER™ professional excited to provide general financial insights to educate and inspire cross-cultural workers.

 I’m sure spontaneous clapping erupted around the globe as people read your hope of serving in this area!
 What draws you to helping cross-cultural workers with financial subjects on the field?

 Jesus said, “For where your treasure is, there your heart will also be.”
 Whatever I do in life, I want to be in the business of engaging people’s hearts for the establishment and deepening of freedom and hope.
 Dialoguing and helping people with their “treasure” appears to be a great vehicle for heart engagement.